jeremybarbet/react-native-modalize/docs/USAGE.md

 }
 ```

 ?> This is a really straight-forward example.
-If you want to see more complex examples on how to implement it along a navigator, check the [examples' documentation](/EXAMPLES.md).
+If you want to see more complex examples on how to implement it along different navigators and props, check the [examples' documentation](/EXAMPLES.md).